East Norfolk Railway: Wroxham to County School

 The ENR branch line to Aylsham and County School diverged westwards from the Cromer line just north of Wroxham station on a 10 chain radius curve.
 The "Western Extension" opened as far as Aylsham on 1 January 1880, with service reaching Cawston on 1 September.
 The line to Reepham was opened in 1881, at the same time as the East Norfolk Railway was amalgamated with the Great Eastern Railway.
 County School was opened as the junction with the former Norfolk Railway line from Norwich to Fakenham in 1882.

 Passenger services over the line ended on 15 September 1952, with the line between Reepham and Foulsham also being closed to goods.
 This section was then partially relaid in 1960, with the Themelthorpe Curve goods link with the former Norwich line of the M&GN being opened 12 September.
 The remaining section of line between Foulsham and County School was closed on 31 October 1964.
 Buxton Lamas and Coltishall closed to goods on 18 April 1966.
 The line between Themelthorpe and Wroxham remained in use as a goods line until the 1980s.

-The first station after Wroxham was at Coltishall, followed by Buxton railway station and Aylsham.
+The first station after Wroxham was at Coltishall, followed by Buxton railway station (Norfolk) and Aylsham.
 This section is still in use as the Bure Valley Railway.
 Although the passenger service ended in 1952, freight traffic continued until 1981 and the line through Aylsham was formally closed on 6 January 1982.
 A weed-killing train ran in 1983 and track-lifting trains ran the following year..
 In 1990, the station buildings at Aylsham, then one of the most complete remaining Great Eastern stations in Norfolk, were obliterated to make way for the Bure Valley Railway whose headquarters now occupy the site.